Playbook

 When to escalate from daily

-Move up to monthly or full when you see any of these:
+Move up to monthly or backfill run when you see any of these:

 - A wider season scope is needed than the daily lookback window can cover